The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 General notes:

 \- Try to refresh AF/UI prior to the stuns for Relativities (particularly for Basic/Intermediate).
-If you're unable to, Transpose is better than letting stacks drop as you get moved to your return spots for the mechanics
+If you're unable to, Transpose is better than letting stacks drop as you get moved to your return spots for the mechanics.

-\- For spread positioning for the purple debuff, you can safely take a spot directly under the boss without clipping others spread out around her hitbox
+\- For spread positioning for the purple debuff, you can safely take a spot directly under the boss without clipping others spread out around her hitbox.

 ---
 # Misc.